pantheon-systems/documentation/source/_docs/modules-plugins-known-issues.md

 Plugins and modules will not work on Pantheon if they:

- - Require Apache
+ - Require Apache.
- - Require customized `.htaccess` files
+ - Require customized `.htaccess` files.
- - Need to modify Nginx configuration files
+ - Need to modify Nginx configuration files.
- - Require Postgresql or other non-MySQL databases.
+ - Require PostgreSQL or other non-MySQL compatible databases.